-Exteriors of 'Doris Mann''s house was shot at home of actress Connie Stevens.
+Exteriors of 'Doris Mann''s house were shot at home of actress Connie Stevens.
 Connie Stevens, like Carrie Fisher's mother Debbie Reynolds, was once married to Carrie Fisher's father Eddie Fisher.
 Stevens is the mother of Carrie Fisher's step-sisters Tricia Leigh Fisher and Joely Fisher.

 In a scene from early in the movie, Lowell is dressing down Suzanne for her drug-use on set, and the film crew are clearly seen near-by.
 One of the crew is wearing a crew shirt from "Evil Angels," the Australian title of A Cry in the Dark, which starred Meryl Streep.